Mandatory for ALL international students

 The Study Permit is official permission for you to study in Canada.
 You can find out more via Citizenship and Immigration Canada.

 How do I Apply for a Study Permit?

-(U.S. citizens can apply at the Port of Entry upon arrival in Canada – no advance application is required)
+can apply at the Port of Entry upon arrival in Canada - details HERE.

-- Students from certain countries may also require a Temporary Entry Visa (also known as an "Entry Visa") to enter Canada.
+- Students from certain countries may also require a Temporary Resident Visa (also known as an "Entry Visa") to enter Canada.
 Click here for details.

 Temporary Resident Visa